We’re still here for you.

 Regarding face masks

-Out of respect for one another, and for the safety of our clients, every Network Mortgage employee currently wears a mask.
-During appointments at our office, we ask that you and your essential guests do also.
-If you would prefer not to, we understand — We would be happy to conduct our meetings with you over the phone.
+In accordance with current California mask guidance — and for the safety of our clients — every Network Mortgage employee wears a mask while on our premises.
+During appointments at our office, we ask that you do also.
+If you would prefer not to wear a mask, we would be happy to conduct our meetings with you over the phone.

 Frequently Asked Questions